image

 Absolutely!

-Some places try to teach floral design by providing flowers, and then asking students to recycle them over and over again in different projects.
+Some places try to teach floral design by providing flowers, and then ask students to recycle them over and over again in different projects.
 It is a way for a school to save money.
-In some cases students can then take home some flowers that they used at the end of a class.
-But, that's not necessarily the same as taking home every floral design that you make.
+In some cases students can then take home some of flowers that they used at the end of a class or some designing at the end of a session.
+But, that's not necessarily the same as taking home EACH AND EVERY floral design that you make.

 It means that you are getting the value that you deserve.